Green Anaconda Profile

 Green anacondas do come from eggs.
 However, rather than the mother laying them, she’ll keep her eggs inside until the babies hatch.
 Then, she gives a live birth to them—a rare (although not unheard of) phenomenon for snakes.

-9. They can swim underwater for up to 10 minutes
+9. They can stay underwater for nearly an hour

 While green anacondas can’t breathe underwater, they come pretty close to it!
-These South American serpents can swim underwater for up to 10 minutes.
+These South American serpents can stay underwater for up to 50 minutes.
 Not sure just how impressive that is?
 The average human can only hold their breath for 30 seconds to two minutes!

 10. Green anacondas don’t eat people – as far as we know